<-Foreward Go to ToC Scope->

 5. Supporting elderly and disabled people.

 Therefore, the transformation of the “niche market” of today into a vibrant “mass market” of tomorrow will positively impacts society and individuals.
-One could wait for market forces to produce cars with progressively higher SAE Levels at more affordable prices, but MPAI believes that a standards-driven process of making available component will achieve the goal timely and more efficiently.
+Rather that waiting for market forces to produce cars with progressively higher SAE Levels at more affordable prices, MPAI believes that a standards-driven process of making available component will achieve the goal timely and more efficiently.

 This approach helps:

-1. Research optimise components with the specified functional requirements.
+1. Research optimise component technologies with the specified functional requirements.

-2. Component manufacturers bring their standard-conforming components to market when their Data Qualifiers technologies are mature
+2. Component manufacturers bring their standard-conforming components to market when they are mature.

 3. Car manufacturers access an open global market of components with standard functions and interfaces.

-4. Regulators can oversee testing conformance of component using standard procedures.
+4. Regulators oversee conformance testing of component using standard procedures.

-5. Users rely on Connected Autonomous Vehicles whose operation they can explain.
+5. Users rely on Connected Autonomous Vehicles whose operation they can explain to a large extent.

 In this Introduction and in the following Chapters, the following conventions apply: